This tofu pad Thai is just as delicious as the classic dish, but with a vegetarian twist!

 A block of tofu in a tofu press.

-Step 2: Cook the noodles.
+Step 2: Cook the rice noodles.

 Pad Thai sauce in a small glass bowl.